Prestbury, Cheshire: The parish

 Prestbury township was not mentioned in the Domesday Book, perhaps because information was not supplied or because Prestbury was only a church, not a manor.

 Twelve of the other townships are mentioned.
-Butley was valued at 2 shillings at the time of the Domesday Survey, compared with 30 shillings at the time of Edward the Confessor, Adlington and Macclesfield were both worth 20 shillings and Siddington 5 shillings.
+Butley was valued at two shillings at the time of the Domesday Survey, compared with 30 shillings at the time of Edward the Confessor, Adlington and Macclesfield were both worth 20 shillings and Siddington five shillings.
 The other eight townships were valued "Waste".

 The church administered the civil as well as ecclesiastical affairs of the parish until the Local Government Act 1894 created rural districts and civil parishes.
 Three of the townships, Butley, Fallibroome and Prestbury, constitute the present civil parish of Prestbury.

 Village

-The school, smithies, the mill, inns and the stocks centre on a village street called "The Village", which is broad enough for cattle fairs and the like.
-Until the 19th century the village street was connected to Pearl Street, the main street of Butley, by a ford.
+The school, smithies, the mill, inns and the stocks centre on a village street called The Village, which is broad enough for cattle fairs.
+Until the 19th century, the village street was connected to Pearl Street, the main street of Butley, by a ford.

-In about 1825, a bridge of two arches was built, linking the village street to a new road ("New Road") passing behind the cottages and the Admiral Rodney pub on the southeast side of Pearl Street.
+In about 1825, a bridge of two arches was built, linking the village street to New Road, passing behind the cottages and the Admiral Rodney pub on the southeast side of Pearl Street.
 In 1855 the bridge was replaced by the present bridge with one arch.

-During the 19th century Prestbury became an important center of the silk industry.
+During the 19th century, Prestbury became an important centre of the silk industry.
 The parish accounted for around a third of the total number of males employed in that branch of textile manufacturing in England and Wales in the early 19th century.
 Swanwick's factory operated and cottages were built for the workers ("Factory Cottages" or "Irish Row").
 Weavers' cottages were built on both New Road and the village, with upper storeys for weaving.

 In the 20th century, improved communications made it possible for Prestbury to develop into a residential community.

 Prestbury Mill was destroyed by fire in 1940.

 Conservation Area

 The conservation area includes areas neighbouring the village street, the east side of Macclesfield Road as far south as the Methodist church, and New Road as far north as Butley Cottage and its garden.

-Many of the buildings and structures in the Conservation Area are listed by English Heritage, four of them, The Bridge Hotel, Priest's House, Horner's and Prestbury Hall being regarded as "Focal Buildings".
+Four buildings and structures in the conservation area are listed by English Heritage: The Bridge Hotel, Priest's House, Horner's and Prestbury Hall being regarded as "Focal Buildings".
 Other buildings are considered to be of townscape merit.
 Trees and even some hedges are important landscape features.

 The Manor House was shown as the vicarage on the 1831 map.

-Brooks Cottages, marked with a plaque reading "Rodger Brooks and Ellen his wife erected this house in the 24 years of his life Ano Dom 1686" are among the listed buildings on the Butley side of the Bollin.
+Brooks Cottages, marked with a plaque reading "Rodger Brooks and Ellen his wife erected this house in the 24 years of his life Ano Dom 1686", are among the listed buildings on the Butley side of the Bollin.